Alaskan Village, Citing Climate Change, Seeks Disaster Relief In Order To Relocate

 Cadiente spoke while in Anchorage recently, where he met with state officials about moving the village, which includes a school built in 1958 by the Bureau of Indian Affairs that drew nearby subsistence hunters and fishers to settle.

 Coming to terms with climate's impact on the Alaska Native village has been gut-wrenching for many.
-But a new village has been chosen nine miles away, and several houses are already built.
+But a new village has been chosen 9 miles away, and several houses are already built.

 Cadiente says the problem is money: The Army Corps of Engineers has estimated it will cost $80 million to $130 million to relocate key infrastructure.